rockstor/rockstor-doc/services.rst

 NTP Configuration
 ^^^^^^^^^^^^^^^^^
-To configure NTP, you must specify the address of an Internet standard time server in the NTP configuration page.
+To configure NTP, you can specify the address of an Internet standard time server in the NTP configuration page.

 LDAP
 ----